fido-web-pay/fido-web-pay.github.io/mobilepaymentapps.md

 - Account-2-account payment schemes like SEPA instant, currently have very limited support for consumers and merchants (C2B)

-This is the primary rationale for [FIDO Web Pay](https://fido-web-pay.github.io/), which is a combination of a Browser-resident (built-in) payment application, FIDO, and EMV.
+This is the primary rationale for [FIDO Web Pay](https://fido-web-pay.github.io/) (FWP), which is a combination of a Browser-resident (built-in) payment application, FIDO, and EMV.
+Due to its EMV heritage, FWP lends itself to PoS scenarios as well.

 <table><tr><td><i>That banks would drop their mobile banking applications (or
   rebuild them to use FIDO) seems